NASHVILLE HONORS PETER COOPER

 Fayssoux was once married to John Starling, later of The Seldom Scene (whom Peter and Eric Brace idolized), and were early supporters and friends to Emmylou Harris in the Washington, D.C. area.
 Fayssoux backed Ms. Harris on some of her records in the 1970s, later becoming a teacher and music therapist in South Carolina.
 That’s where Peter tracked her down and asked if he could help her produce an album.

-During the tribute to Peter, Fayssoux sang the title song from one of two albums they made together, the rousing spiritual I Can’t Wait, by Nashville songwriter Kieran Kane:
+During the tribute to Peter, Fayssoux sang the title song from one of two albums they made together, the rousing spiritual I Can’t Wait, by Nashville songwriters Kieran Kane and Kevin Welch:

 Someday we'll roll away the stone That we have carried for so long All our burdens will be gone And I can't wait